 At the begining of each semester, the ENS International Office receives the international students.

-This year the students will participate to a full integration week, with French as a Foreign Language courses, administrative times and cultural activities.
-It will take place from August, 24th until August, 31st.
+This year the students participated to a full integration week, with French as a Foreign Language courses, administrative times and cultural activities.
+It took place from August, 24th until August, 31st.

-The international mobility office will welcome you from August, 22th to August, 23rd.
+The international mobility office will welcome you at the end of August.

 You will receive an email with more information in June.

 Please note that the first weeks of September are busy : administrative enrollment, welcome in the Faculty, French test, Students association presentation, etc. You will have the program at your arrival.

 Discovering French as a foreign language : the ENS de Lyon's Foreign Language Center provides several language learning activities (workshops on French civilization, creative writing, drama, to improve your academic written and spoken French).

 French as a foreign language

 You can find a list of the documents required at your arrival on the right in "Documents".

 For the residence permit, you will have an appointment with International Office.